auth0/docs/articles/tokens.md

 ###Renewal of a delegation token
-When a delegation token expires, the delegation endpoint can be used to obtain a token
+When a delegation token expires, the delegation endpoint can be used to obtain a token.

 ###Terminating a delegation token
 The ability to revoke a delegation token will vary by individual Addon.
 The documentation available from the provider of any Addon API should be consulted for further information on whether a token can be revoked and if so, how to do it.